-- e.1) Guaranteed loans: as explained in Note 4.5.c). - e.2) Deposits and other assets and liabilities: the CER as of the last respective day was applied. - f) Allowance for loan losses and provision for granted guarantees:
+- e.1) Guaranteed loans: as explained in Note 4.5.c). - e.2) Deposits and other assets and liabilities: the CER as of the last respective day was applied. - f) Allowance for loan losses and provision for contingent commitments:

-These provisions have been calculated based on the estimated uncollectibility risk of the Bank's credit portfolio, which, among other factors, results from the evaluation of the degree of debtor's compliance and the guarantee/security supporting the respective transactions, under Central Bank Communiqué "A" 2,950, as supplemented, and the Bank's provisioning policies.
+These provisions have been calculated based on the estimated uncollectibility risk of the Bank's credit portfolio, which, among other factors, results from the evaluation of the degree of debtors compliance and the guarantee/security supporting the respective transactions, under Central Bank Communiqué "A" 2950, as supplemented, and the Bank's provisioning policies.